Peace Light of Bethlehem

-The Peace Light of Bethlehem is a program inaugurated in Austria in 1987 as part of a charitable relief mission for handicapped children and people in need.
+The Peace Light of Bethlehem is a program inaugurated in Austria in 1986 as part of a charitable relief mission for handicapped children and people in need.
 It has gone to more than 20 countries in Europe, as well as the Americas.

+Every year before Christmas, the flame originates at the Grotto of the Nativity in Bethlehem and goes to Austria.
+From there it is distributed throughout the country by the Scout movement.
+The light signifies the peace to as many people as possible.

 History

-The Austrian Broadcasting Corporation (ORF OÖ) founded the “Light of Peace from Bethlehem” as a new Christmas tradition more than 30 years ago back in 1986.
+The Austrian Broadcasting Corporation (ORF OÖ) founded the "Light of Peace from Bethlehem" as a new Christmas tradition more than 30 years ago back in 1986.
 The State of Upper Austria has supported the Light of Peace from the very beginning.
 Meanwhile it is shining each year all over Europe, in the United States and even in some countries in South America.
 In recent years, it has also been handed over to many political and religious leaders as well as international organisations.

 For the last 30 years it has reminded us of the Christmas message of peace on the Nativity of Christ in Bethlehem and thus of the deeper meaning of Christmas.
-Every November an especially chosen child travels to Bethlehem with several hundred participants of the “Friedenslichtreise” (Light of Peace journey).
+Every November an especially chosen child travels to Bethlehem with several hundred participants of the "Friedenslichtreise" (Light of Peace journey).
 A delegation led by the Governor of Upper Austria Thomas Stelzer also accompanies this trip.
 This child receives the light in a lantern from the Birth Grotto in Bethlehem.
 Austrian Airlines then brings the Light of Peace in a special oil lamp to Austria.
 Here it is passed from person to person during Christmas days, but also through organisations, such as the Scouts, the light is distributed from Upper Austria throughout Europe and the world.

 Upper Austria's Governor Thomas Stelzer personally leads the delegation to deliver the Light of Peace from Bethlehem via Linz to the European Capital City of Brussels.

 Traditionally it is handed over in a Christmas Ceremony to the President of the European Commission as well as to the colleagues from all EU countries.
 2018 for the first time the light was also officially brought to the Royal Family in Belgium.

 In 1989 the light was welcomed by 10,000 people on the main square of the South Bohemian city České Budějovice as a symbol of the new neighbourhood and solidarity.
 In addition, it shone at the opening of the Berlin Wall.
 After the fall of the Iron Curtain, an Upper Austrian delegation brought it to the new neighbours in Berlin and Thuringia in Germany.

 The Light of Peace was also presented at Ground Zero in New York and to UN soldiers at the Golan Heights.

 It is a call that everyone must stand up for peace and therefore consciously pass on the light.
-During a private audience, Pope Benedict XVI called it a “symbol of hearts”.
+During a private audience, Pope Benedict XVI called it a "symbol of hearts."